 Device trees for PHYTEC products consist of a board DTS file, a SOM dtsi and a carrier board dtsi.
 The SOM dtsi includes the processor dtsi and contains definitions for all devices that are located on the SOM, such as NAND flash.
 Peripherals whose signals are routed through the SOM but whose hardware is located on the carrier board are defined in the carrier board dtsi, such as MMC.
 The board file then enables optional nodes that were defined in the dtsi files that pertain to this specific board configuration.
+For example, the phyBOARD -AM335x SOMs may or may not have SPI NOR flash populated.
+If it is populated, then SPI NOR should be enabled in the board dtsi rather than the SOM dtsi.

-Additionally, there are separate dtsi files for various expansion boards, such as the evaluation module PEB-EVAL-01: imx6qdl-phytec-mira-peb-eval-01.dtsi.
+Additionally, there are separate dtsi files for various expansion boards, such as LCD-018: am335x-wega-peb-av-01.dtsi.
 For more information on enabling expansions in barebox, see Expansion Board Settings.